Menu Home

 • I make frequent use of the shell continuation character “\” to provide readability to commands.
 This could be hard on the eyes of seasoned professionals though it is helpful for those new to KERI and those who appreciate separate arguments on separate lines.

 You do not need to use this continuation character when you use the commands.
-You can omit it and type everything on or condense everything to one line.
+You can omit it and type everything on one line.

 • Output of commands is typically included in code highlighting blocks directly after the command with a header of “Output:”.